- Rebooting Basics

 Recent research on brain changes in response to "highly palatable foods" is revealing evidence of an addiction process.
 So is Internet addiction.
 If gambling, gaming, Internet use and food can alter the brain in this way, it would be amazing if Internet porn alone did not.
 See this review - Natural Rewards, Neuroplasticity, and Non-Drug Addictions (2011)

 Some brains are certainly more sensitive than others to the potentially addictive effects of extreme stimuli.
 However, it's likely that the more intense our culture's sexual stimuli become, the greater the percentage of users who will show signs of imbalance—even those with fundamentally healthy brains.
 Also each generation uses more extreme synthetic stimulation than the previous one, and starts earlier with highspeed Internet porn.
-(Adolescent brains are more vulnerable to addiction.)
+(Think smartphones.)
+Alas, adolescent brains are more vulnerable to addiction.